anhaidgroup/py_stringsimjoin/docs/overview.rst

 * overlap_coefficient_join
 * overlap_join

 All the above commands expect the input tables, intermediate results, and the output tables to fit in memory.
 However, if the intermediate results or the output tables are large, these commands will produce a memory error.
-To address this, we have implemented the following disk-based version for a subset of the above commands.
+To address this, we have implemented the following disk-based version for a subset of above commands.

 * disk_edit_distance_join